publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >             “(A) The term ‘bad debt and charity care’ has such meaning as the Secretary establishes.

->             “(B) The term ‘class’ means, with respect to payers at least, the programs under this title XVIII of the Social Security Act \[this subchapter\], a State plan approved under title XIX of such Act \[subchapter XIX of this chapter\], other third party-payers, and other persons (including self-paying individuals).
+>             “(B) The term ‘class’ means, with respect to payers at least, the programs under this title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\], a State plan approved under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], other third party-payers, and other persons (including self-paying individuals).

 >         “(6) The Secretary shall set aside at least a total of $3,000,000 for fiscal years 1988, 1989, and 1990 from existing research funds or from operations funds to develop the format, according to paragraph (1) and for data collection and analysis, but total funds shall not exceed $15,000,000.